signalfx/signalfx-java/README.md

     mvn exec:java -Dexec.mainClass="com.signalfx.yammer.example.App"
 ```

-make sure you have Maven installed

-* 3. Go to signalfx.com and verify you are getting data
+New metrics from the example should appear in SignalFx.

-## Sending metrics without using codahale (not recommended)
+## Sending metrics without using Codahale

-You can also interact with our java library directly if you do not want to use
+We recommend sending metrics using Codahale as shown above.
+You can also interact with our Java library directly if you do not want to use
  Codahale.
-To do this, you will need to build the metric to send to
- signalfx manually using protocol buffers.
+To do this, you will need to build the metric manually using protocol buffers as shown in the following example.

 ```java
         DataPointReceiverEndpoint dataPointEndpoint = new DataPointEndpoint();
         AggregateMetricSender mf =